sparkflows/sparkflows-docs/docs/user-guide/concepts/workflows/creating-workflows.rst

 ===============

   * Nodes can be connected by edges.
-  * Click on the orange box and drag to the next node to create an edge between them.
+  * Click on the grey box and drag to the next node to create an edge between them.

 Deleting Edges
 ===============